Shi Kefa: Serving the Southern Ming

-In the face of Li Zicheng's rebel forces and the Qing armies, Shi Kefa advocated the policy of allying with Qing to eliminate the rebels first, then drive the Qing forces back north.
+In the face of Li Zicheng's rebel forces and the Qing armies, Shi Kefa advocated the policy of allying with Qing to eliminate the rebels first, then driving the Qing forces back north.
 However, the officials in the Southern Ming imperial court were disunited as they were more interested in pursuing their personal interests.
 The Southern Ming gradually weakened under the pressure of internal political struggle and the resignation of several officials.

 After losing his influence in the imperial court, Shi Kefa requested to be dispatched north to supervise defenses on the northern border.
 Due to internal conflict among the Ming generals along the border, Shi Kefa was unable to establish a strong defense.